saucelabs/sauce-docs/docs/mobile-apps/faq.md

 #### **What type of keyboard and buttons do the Android Emulators have?**

 Android Emulators have software buttons and a hardware keyboard.
 In a regular Android Emulator the device buttons are software buttons displayed on the right size of the emulator.
-For the Android Emulators with different skins (e.g Google Nexus 7 HD, LG Nexus 4, Samsung Galaxy Nexus, Samsung Galaxy S3, etc) the device buttons are also software buttons that are overplayed on top of the skin.
+For the Android Emulators with different skins (e.g Latest Google Pixels, latest Samsung Galaxy devices) the device buttons are also software buttons that are overplayed on top of the skin.
 For instance, if you hover the mouse around the edges of any of our Android Emulators with a specified skin, a hover icon will appear and you should be able to find whatever buttons actually exist on the device that the skinned emulator is trying to emulate (e.g power button along the top, volume buttons along the edge, back/home buttons right below the screen, etc).

 #### **Can I run Android Emulator tests using Espresso instead of Appium?**